African-American family structure: Black male incarceration and mortality

 Structural barriers are often listed as the reason for the current trends in the African American family structure, specifically the decline in marriage rates.
-Imbalanced sex ratios have been cited as one of these barriers since the late nineteenth century, where Census data shows that in 1984, there were 99 black males for every 100 black females within the population.
+Imbalanced sex ratios have been cited as one of these barriers since the late nineteenth century, where census data shows that in 1984, there were 99 black males for every 100 black females within the population.
 2003 census data shows there are 91 black males for every 100 females.

 Black male incarceration and higher mortality rates are often pointed to for these imbalanced sex ratios.
 Although black males make up 6% of the population, they make up 50% of those who are incarcerated.
 This incarceration rate for black males increased by a rate of more than four between the years of 1980 and 2003.
 The incarceration rate for African American males is 3,045 out of 100,000 compared to 465 per 100,000 White American males.
 In many areas around the country, the chance that black males will be arrested and jailed at least once in their lifetime is extremely high.
-For Washington, D.C., this probability is between 80 and 90%.
+For Washington, DC, this probability was between 80 and 90% in 1999.

 Because black males are incarcerated at six times the rate of white males, the skewed incarceration rates harm these black males as well as their families and communities.
 Incarceration can affect former inmates and their future in society long after they leave prison.
 Those that have been incarcerated lose masculinity, as incarceration can affect a man's confirmation of his identity as a father.
 After being released from prison, efforts to reestablish or sustain connections and be active within the family are often unsuccessful.